KunalRRathod/Internet_Programming_using_Java-Programs-SCSIT/README.md

 # Internet Programming using Java Programs SCSIT, DAVV
-Code snippets for use in Internrt Programming using Java subject
+Code snippets for use in Internet Programming using Java subject